makeabledk/laravel-eloquent-status/readme.md

 }
 ````

+Notice how the functions are basically just like `scope` functions.

+While this example is super simple, you have the full power of the Eloquent Query Builder at your disposal.

-Tip: we recommend that your statuses has unambiguous definitions, meaning that a model can only pass one definition at a time.
+**Tip:** We recommend that your statuses has unambiguous definitions, meaning that a model can only pass one definition at a time.

 This will come in handy in the next few steps.